On extremisers to a bilinear Strichartz inequality: Notation and preliminary

+We also record several lemmas from Foschi \cite{Foschi:2007:maxi-strichartz-2d}.
 The following lemma shows that the convolution of the surface measure $\sigma$ is constant on its corresponding support $\Omega:=\{(\tau, \xi)\in \R\times \R^2: \, 2\tau \ge |\xi|^2\}$, see e.g. \cite[Lemma 3.2]{Foschi:2007:maxi-strichartz-2d} . \begin{lemma} \end{lemma} The proof uses that the convolution of measure supported on paraboloid is invariant under the mapping $(x',x_3) \to (0, x_3 - \frac {|x'|^2}{2})$, and the dilation symmetry of the paraboloid.

 Finally we cite a lemma \cite[Proposition 7.15]{Foschi:2007:maxi-strichartz-2d} on characterizing the following functional inequality,

 \begin{lemma} If $f: \R^2 \to \C$ and $H: \Omega \to \C $ are nontrivial locally integrable functions which satisfy the functional equation \eqref{eq-functional-equation}, then there exists constants $A \in \C$, $b\in \C^2$ and $C\in \C$ such that